X-gal: Uses

+Similarly, Xαgal is used as a reporter compound for α-galactosidase (e.g. Mel1 in yeast).

 Reaction

 Cloning

 In gene cloning, X-gal is used as a visual indication of whether a cell expresses a functional β-galactosidase enzyme in a technique called blue/white screening.
 This method of screening is a convenient way of distinguishing a successful cloning product from other unsuccessful ones.